DHCW-Digital-Health-and-Care-Wales/allergy-guide/usecase/add-allergyIntolerance/index.md

-#### Notes
+#### The user can:

-1. Before the user selects medicine reaction, the system shows common substances know to cause food, boilogical or environmental allergic responses.
+1. see common substances know to cause food, boilogical or environmental allergic responses.
    1. all SHOULD be backed by an entity using the SNOMED coding system
-2. User can find other substances
+2. find other substances
    1. the type ahead box finds matching values in SNOMED terminology, looking for concepts with an  'is a' relationship to 'substance'
    2. typing without a match results produces a text only coding
-3. User can select from common symptoms
+3. select from common symptoms
    1. all  SHOULD be backed by an entity using the SNOMED  coding system
-4. User can find other symptoms
+4. find other symptoms
    1. the type ahead box finds matching values in SNOMED terminology, looking for concepts with an  'is a' relationship to 'findings'
    2. the user can repeat this action for each additional symptom
-5. The user can enter partial dates for onset
+5. enter partial dates for onset

 ![](assets/add-allergy-other.png)